Skip to main content

 Activation Setup Mode

-Before you start a POTA activation, a Select a Park hint pill animates above the map until you pick one.
+Before you start a POTA activation, a Select a Park hint pill animates above the map until a park is chosen -- either auto-filled from your location when you're within about half a mile of a park, or picked by you.
 The park-selector and frequency inputs each show a soft shimmering perimeter that fades once you fill them in -- a visual cue pointing you to the next field.

 Activation Map Mode